OUR mISSION

 Our Vision

-To create TRANSFORMATIONAL system change in St. Louis and end homelessness through coordination, innovation, and best practices, partnering with the existing homeless services providers and Continuum of Care (CoC).
+To create TRANSFORMATIONAL system change in St. Louis and end homelessness through coordination, innovation, and best practices, partnering with the existing homeless services providers.

 We will do this by creating a system that is coordinated, innovative, and efficient.